CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 1. To test instant global failover in action, try the following steps **(Step 3 to Step 8 are optional)**:

-1. Switch to the Azure portal, search for and select **App services**.
+1. Switch to the Azure portal, search for and select **App Services**.

     ![](images/a46.png)